Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Dermapen Microneedling

-Dermapen is a microneedling device that is designed to revise and remodel scar scar tissue.
-With it’s skin needling technology, dermapen triggers a natural healing response that encourages cell regeneration and the formation of new tissues, including collagen helping to revise and remodel scar tissue.
+Dermapen is a microneedling device that is designed to revise and remodel scar tissue.
+With its skin needling technology, dermapen triggers a natural healing response that encourages cell regeneration and the formation of new tissues, including collagen.

-🕒 First treatment is recommended from three to six months after surgery, we recommend three to six treatments, four to six weeks apart for best results.
+The first treatment is recommended three to six months after surgery, and the recommended treatment protocol is three to six treatments, four to six weeks apart.

 Single session of Dermapen | $299